tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

   [|closureFromPtr $(varE import_name)|]
 ```

+Summarizing, our summoning ritual consisted of:

+- Using GHC API and user-specified info to calculate a hidden value's closure
+  symbol.
-Using a foreign import, we can obtain a `Ptr` value which is the hidden value's
+- Using a foreign import to obtain the closure address as a `Ptr` value.
-closure address.
-The `addrToAny#` primop allows us to cast a closure address to
+- Using `addrToAny#` to cast the closure address back to a Haskell value.

-a Haskell value.
-In this case, we're handling a static closure whose address
-remains constant through garbage collections so it's fine, but keep in mind that
-`addrToAny#`/`anyToAddr#` is incredibly unsafe for dynamic closures and must be
-used with extreme care.
+With these hacks combined, now you can transcend the barriers of modules and
+packages!

 ## Conclusion